 Hyperthyroidism requires life long treatment.
 The abnormal thyroid tissue will continue to grow requiring an increase in the dose of medication over time.
 There are several treatment options for hyperthyroidism.
 Starting your cat on medication to reduce the extra thyroid hormone in the bloodstream is the first stage.
 Tapazole (methiamazole), the medication most commonly used to treat hyperthyroidism, is available in oral tablet form, flavored chew, oral liquid, or as a transdermal gel applied to the inside of your cat’s ear.
 Rarely, a cat has side effects to methiamazole.
 These include vomiting and itching, primarily around the face and neck.
 These side effects will generally start 3 weeks after the medication is begun.
 If your cat exhibits these signs, you should discontinue the medication and call the clinic.

 Once your cat has been on tapazole for 3-4 weeks, you will need a recheck appointment to ensure the medication is at an effective dose and to recheck the functioning of the kidneys.
 Because hyperthyroidism speeds up the heart rate, there is increased blood flow to the kidneys which may mask early kidney problems.
-Once the thyroid hormone levels are normalized, kidney function may not be optimal.
-Your cat may require medication to support the kidneys.
-Surgery is an option if only one side of the thyroid gland is enlarged and able to be felt on exam.
-The procedure is straight forward and cats recover well.
-However, there is a chance that the remaining thyroid gland will develop abnormal tissue.
-This would require an additional surgery.
+Once the thyroid hormone levels are normalized, the under functioning kidneys may be unmasked.
+Your cat may require a diet change and supplements to support the kidneys.

 Hyperthyroidism is a common, manageable condition in older cats.
 We can develop a specific plan that will work for both you and your cat!